OpenKH/OpenKh/docs/kh2/file/type/libretto.md

 # [Kingdom Hearts II](../../index.md) - Libretto

-This is the file that connects the Text ID in MSG files with Talk Message in ARD files.
+This is the file that connects the Text ID in MSG files with Talk Message (known as `Reaction Command` in MapStudio) in ARD files.
 The world-specific libretto files is a BAR file with only 1 subfile while 13libretto.bin is the subfile directly.
 The structure below assumes that you have extracted said subfile.

 ## Header